Julianne2025/Data-Analytics-Portfolio/README.md

 This freight spend data comes from one large consolidated freight invoice for the week of May 21, 2010 for a large battery manufacturing company that later closed.

 The original consolidated freight invoice csv file was downloaded weekly from the website of the freight invoice company that audited the invoices and paid the carriers in 2010.
 At that time, the invoice was loaded into Excel and VBA macros were used to correct GL codes then that data was uploaded into the JDE ERP system.
 Now this invoice and chart of accounts data are imported into Power BI from SQL Server for demostration purposes.
+DAX Measures table and Date table are included.

 ***Business Q&A***:  Freight KPIs, freight spend by Top 20 carriers, Top 12 shipping facilities, Top 12 receiving facilities, Top 12 branch locations, Top GL freight expenses, freight cost per mile, freight cost per pound.

-***Business Problems***:  Freight spend always exceeds budget.
+***Business Problems***:  Freight spend exceeded budget.
 Lack of timely freight spend analysis.
 Weekly freight invoice had many wrong GL codes due to moving or closing facilities or missing codes.
 Data is from one consolidated invoice for one week so no trend data or budget data is available.

 - weekly_freight_cost_overview.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_cost_overview_invoice_D2L052126.png)